Onur Yasarlar

 Using vim Effectively

 One said vim is dead, but I quite disagree.
-The power of the modern IDEs like Visual Studio Code or Atom cannot be ignored, but there are lots of developers, administrators out there using vim as their primary interface.
+The power of the modern IDEs like or cannot be ignored, but there are lots of developers, administrators out there using vim as their primary interface.
 Even if it is not the primary one, there can still be an improvement to use vim more effectively.
 Here vim plugins run to our aid.
 I personally use vim a lot and have a "must-have" plugins.
-I wanted to keep them in a Git repository and I believe the best way is to add all plugins as git submodules.
+I wanted to keep them in a and I believe the best way is to add all plugins as .

 Let me list down my "must-have" plugins below and thank their developers, contributors: